 Using strategic purchasing, combined with the bulk purchasing power of thousands of households and businesses in the program, Medford Community Electricity Aggregation provides competitive, stable rates, although savings compared to utility Basic Service cannot be guaranteed.

 Medford CEA’s standard and optional products include more renewable energy than required by Massachusetts.
 This means you can use cleaner electricity and support the growth of renewable energy generation in our region.

 Increased Choice and Easy Participation

-The program offers three different options for electricity supply so that everyone in Medford can find an option that fits their budget and climate goals.
+The program offers different options for electricity supply so that everyone in Medford can find an option that fits their budget and climate goals.